trikoder/oauth2-bundle/README.md

             # Whether to enable the authorization code grant
             enable_auth_code_grant: true

+            # Whether to require code challenge for public clients for the auth code grant
+            require_code_challenge_for_public_clients: true

             # Whether to enable the implicit grant
             enable_implicit_grant: true
         resource_server:      # Required